-With better developed websites and more authoritative reputations for handling online transactions, global marketplaces such as Amazon, Ebay and Alibaba have dominated the online shopping scene in Spain in contrast to the country's own domestic brands who have generally struggled to compete.
-Only three Spanish retailers featured amongst the top ten retail websites in Spain in February 2017:8 to a survey carried out by the financial firm Cetelem and the influence of friends and family upon digital purchases was found to be particularly strong.
-However the value of blogs, forums, social networks and other online sites was also found to carry significant weight and it's in this regard that affiliate sites have provided invaluable insights and recommendations to help inform such prospective shoppers and reinforce their confidence in shopping online:
+With better developed websites and more authoritative reputations for handling online transactions, global marketplaces such as Amazon, eBay and Alibaba have dominated the online shopping scene in Spain, in contrast to the country's own domestic brands who have generally struggled to compete.
+Only three Spanish retailers featured among the top 10 retail websites in Spain in 2017.8 influence of friends and family upon digital purchases was found to be particularly strong.
+However, the value of blogs, forums, social networks and other online sites was also found to carry significant weight, and it's in this regard that affiliate sites have provided invaluable insights and recommendations to help inform such prospective shoppers and reinforce their confidence in shopping online.9

-Top 10 retail sites in Spain, ranked by unique visitors, February 2017 (m)
+Top 10 retail sites in Spain, ranked by unique visitors, 2017 (m)

 It is within this context that the Spanish affiliate market is particularly well positioned to serve the population's digital shoppers with the brands that they feel most comfortable purchasing from.
-Spain's digital shoppers hold the value of a word of mouth reference in the highest esteem according
+Spain's digital shoppers hold the value of a word-of-mouth reference in the highest esteem, according to a survey carried out by the financial firm Cetelem, and the